COURSE PRICE: $39.00

 Parasites are larger organisms that can infect or infest people.
 Infestation with arthropods, such as lice and scabies, occurs by direct contact with the arthropod or its eggs.
 Helminthes include roundworms, tapeworms, and flukes.
 They infect humans principally through ingestion of eggs or when the larvae penetrate the skin or mucous membranes.

-Most HAIs that occur are due to lack of proper adherence to established infection control practices.
+Most HAIs are due to lack of proper adherence to established infection control practices.
 Since most infections occur with direct patient contact, proper hand hygiene (handwashing or using alcohol-based rubs) remains the single most effective way to prevent infection to and from patients.
 Unfortunately, although HAIs continue to increase, 100% compliance with basic hand hygiene requirements is still lacking.
 (See also “Hand Hygiene” later in this course.)

 The next link in the chain of infection is the reservoir, the usual “habitat” in which the infectious agent lives and multiplies.
 Reservoirs are human, animal, and/or environmental sources of infectious agents.

 Humans are the most important reservoirs for HAIs.
 The nose (nostrils, nares) may harbor bacteria and viruses.
 The skin is another natural reservoir for yeast and bacteria, and both healthcare workers and patients may carry pathogenic MRSA and Staphylococcus on their skin.
-The GI tract is a reservoir for many different types of organisms, including viruses, bacteria, bacterial spores, and parasites.
-As will be discussed below, pathogens can be spread from both sick people as well those who appear to be healthy.
+The gastrointestinal (GI) tract is a reservoir for many different types of organisms, including viruses, bacteria, bacterial spores, and parasites.
+Pathogens can be spread from both sick people as well as those who appear to be healthy.

 Animal reservoirs include mammals, insects, and many other species that may transmit infections to humans, such as deer ticks (which may carry Lyme disease bacteria), raccoons (which may carry the rabies virus), or fish (which may carry parasites that humans ingest).
 Because animals and insects are not usually present in healthcare environments, they are not important causes of HAIs.

-Environmental reservoirs include inanimate materials, substances, and objects—such as soil, water, air filters, food, soiled linens, and dirty gloves—which provide favorable conditions for the survival and multiplication of infectious agents.
+Environmental reservoirs include inanimate materials, substances, and objects—such as soil, water, air filters, food, soiled linens, and soiled gloves—which provide favorable conditions for the survival and multiplication of infectious agents.

-Microbes often prefer moisture to grow and reproduce, so infectious agents often live in moist or wet areas of the reservoirs.
+Microbes often require moisture to grow and reproduce, so infectious agents often live in moist or wet areas of the reservoirs.
 In general, if an area is wet, it is probably a reservoir.
 However, many important human pathogens survive in dry conditions, including those that live on the skin (e.g., yeast, strep, staph, MRSA) and in the environment.
-Bacterial spores survive in dry environments but often require moisture to multiply (e.g., C. difficile spores survive long periods on dry surfaces in medical environments; tetanus and anthrax spores survive in soil).
-Hepatitis B virus has been demonstrated to survive in dried blood at room temperature on environmental surfaces for at least 1 week (CDC, 2001).
-Acinetobacter can live on the skin and may survive in the environment for several days (CDC, 2011b).

 There are two types of human reservoirs: people who are sick (symptomatic) and people who are well (asymptomatic).
 Infections can be transmitted from either a symptomatic or asymptomatic person.
 This is a critically important concept in infection control because many infections are transmitted from people who have no symptoms of disease.